cloudflare/cloudflare-docs/content/support/Troubleshooting/general-troubleshooting/troubleshooting-crawl-errors.md

 -   Do not block Google crawler IP addresses via **custom rules** or **IP Access rules** within the **Security** app.
 If you are using [rate limiting rules](/waf/rate-limiting-rules/), make sure they do not apply to the Google crawler.

-Confirm an IP address belongs to Google by consulting Google’s documentation on [verifying googlebot IP addresses](https://support.google.com/webmasters/bin/answer.py?answer=80553).
+Confirm an IP address belongs to Google by consulting Google's documentation on [verifying googlebot IP addresses](https://support.google.com/webmasters/bin/answer.py?answer=80553).

 -   Do not block the United States via **custom rules** or **IP Access rules** within the **Security** app.
 -   Do not block or User-Agents in your .htaccess, server configuration, [robots.txt](http://support.google.com/webmasters/bin/answer.py?answer=35303), or web application.